Blaizzy/mlx-embeddings/docs/Manpage.md

   Install from a bottle if it exists for the current or newest version of macOS, even if it would not normally be used for installation.
 * `--fetch-HEAD`:
   Fetch the upstream repository to detect if the HEAD installation of the formula is outdated.
 Otherwise, the repository's HEAD will only be checked for updates when a new stable or development version has been released.
-* `--ignore-pinned`:
-  Set a successful exit status even if pinned formulae are not upgraded.
 * `--keep-tmp`:
   Retain the temporary files created during installation.
 * `--debug-symbols`: